 When Your Child Has Brachial Plexus Palsy

 The brachial plexus is a network of nerves in the neck and shoulder.
 These nerves carry signals that tell the arm and hand to move.
 If the brachial plexus is injured, palsy (paralysis) of the arm on that side may result.
-Although the brachial plexus can be injured at any time, injury is most common during childbirth.
-This condition is not painful and is very treatable.
+Although the brachial plexus can be injured at any time, injury is most common during childbirth and usually happens on one side, although it can be on both sides.
+This condition is not painful and is usually very treatable.
 Your child can regain full use of the arm.
-If your child is diagnosed with a brachial plexus palsy, he or she may be referred to a pediatric orthopaedist (doctor specializing in treating bone and joint problems in children) for evaluation and treatment.
+If your child is diagnosed with a brachial plexus palsy, he or she may be referred to a pediatric orthopedist (healthcare provider specializing in treating bone and joint problems in children) or a pediatric neurosurgeon (healthcare provider specializing in treating injuries to the nerves coming from the spine) for evaluation and treatment.
 Brachial plexus palsy is also called Erb’s or Klumpke’s palsy.

 During childbirth, the shoulders may be pulled downward as the baby squeezes through the birth canal.
 When this happens, the brachial plexus nerves may stretch and be damaged.
 In some cases, the nerves may even tear.
 Larger birthweight babies are at a higher risk of brachial plexus palsy because it is harder for them to pass through the birth canal.